 Their shameless attitude and behavior stem from the denial of God’s omniscience and omnipresence.
 One does not live by faith in the living God.
 It typifies the wicked that he thinks there is no God.
 It typifies the apostate that he thinks God does not see it.
 When God looks at them, He sees only sins; they are completely surrounded, yes, encircled by them.
 They are in the grip of their sins as in a vicious circle from which they cannot escape.

 Their sins are always before God.
 That goes for the sins of all people.
 Nothing and no one can escape His eye.
 God forgets nothing of what a man has done.
-Once, everyone will be called to account by Him.
+Everyone, the Bible says, will be called to give account before Him.
 Without fail, God will confront every man with his words and deeds and judge him according to his works and words (Rev 20:12; Mt 12:37).
 Now is the time for a man to repent to God and accept the Lord Jesus in faith as the atonement for his sins.
 Of all those who do so, God says: “And I will remember their sins no more” (Heb 8:12b).

 3 - 4 Deeds That Bring Joy and Death